 If you add in stopping to eat, exploring the black sand beaches, finding the best waterfalls along with traffic or other distractions you will easily need 5 plus hours if not longer.

 Road to Hana Itinerary

-There are so many little surprises, small towns, beautiful blue water, black sand beaches and dense jungle vines growing all around the road that it will make you feel as if you have been transported to into a science fiction movie.
+There are so many little surprises, small towns, beautiful blue water, black sand beaches, and dense jungle vines growing all around the road that it will make you feel as if you have been transported to a science fiction movie.

 – Everything will get wet and muddy.

 – Consider mosquito repellent & a simple first-aid kit

 – Pocket Knife (for fruits you may find)

 – Plastic trash bags for wet/muddy clothing

 – Printouts of all the articles suggested below (there is no Internet/cell service in most areas.)

 The waterfalls are found on the northeast slopes of the mountains that make up Maui just below Haleakala Volcano.